 Campgrounds often come equipped with power sources for RVs, most are rated at 30 amps so great for you with a smaller RV!

-If you have a 50 amp RV, what are your choices?
+If you have a 50 amp RV and have one of the best 50 amp rv generators, what are your choices?

 If you are in a real pinch, you could use a dogbone electrical adapter.
 But this is really not a good choice since your 50 amp RV will be trying to pull a higher load than the 30 amp source is able to provide.